Bali is the paradise island that most people dream about! I want to explain the 5-day itinerary in Bali for

 Sukawati Art Market Guwang

-Sukawati Art Market Guwang is the next stop.
-Buy all those souvenirs you need, clothes, fruits, bags, soups, and home decorations.
-Everything you want and more.
+The next stop is Sukawati Art Market Guwang.
+Buy all the souvenirs you need, including clothes, fruits, bags, soups, and home decorations.

 Don’t forget to bargain, as everyone is trying hard to sell you stuff.
 I’ve been told this market is cheaper than the one in Ubud.
 Either way, I have to tell you the merchants from Bali are used to massive tourism, and what they are selling is not that cheap.